Structure and Composition of the Atmosphere

 23. Assertion (A): The ozone hole is primarily caused by human activities.

-Reasoning (R): Certain chemicals, such as chlorofluorocarbons (CFCs), released by human activities can deplete the ozone layer, leading to the formation of an ozone hole.
+Reasoning (R): Certain chemicals, such as chlorofluorocarbons (CFCs), released by human activities, can deplete the ozone layer, leading to the formation of an ozone hole.

-a) The A is false.
+a) A is false.

-b) The A is true, but the R is false.
+b) A is true, but R is false.

 c)